The Center for Latin American and Caribbean Studies is proud to announce a doctoral specialization certificate program open to enrolled PhD students.

 1) Pre-requisite certification of language ability.

 2) Students will be required to pass four graduate courses focusing on Latin America (including Latinx populations and the Caribbean).
 The courses must be in at least three different departments (one of these courses may be taken in the student’s home department) and must be approved by the CLACS Director; approval after the fact is possible.
+Only one may be a language course.
 A minimum grade of either Satisfactory or C in a 1000 or 2000 level course carries credit toward all advanced degrees.
 There are no restrictions on whether the courses are graded or S/NC.

-4) Students will be required to formally present on their Latin American/Caribbean related research at some point during their affiliation with CLACS.
+4) Students will be required to formally present their Latin American/Caribbean related research to CLACS at some point during their affiliation.

 Successful completion of the requirements of the certificate program will be recognized on the Brown University transcript with a notation indicating the field of advanced specialization.
 Although approved programs may be informally described as “certificates,” no separate document will be awarded by the Registrar.